angelogalantiscuola/IT/tools/repository/virtual_environment.md

     - `python`: This is the command to start the Python interpreter.
     - `-m`: This is a command-line option for the Python interpreter that allows you to run a module as a script.
 In other words, it lets you run a Python module from the command line.
     - `venv`: This is the name of the Python module that you're running with the `-m` option.
 The `venv` module is used to create virtual environments in Python.
-    - `myenv`: This is the argument that you're passing to the `venv` module.
+    - `.venv`: This is the argument that you're passing to the `venv` module.
 It specifies the name of the virtual environment that you want to create.
-In this case, you're creating a virtual environment named `myenv`.
+In this case, you're creating a virtual environment named `.venv`.

 2. **Activate the virtual environment**: Before you can use the virtual environment, you need to activate it.
 The command to do this depends on your operating system:
     - On Windows, run: `myenv\Scripts\activate`